Lorne Malvo: 2006

-While getting his injury checked out at the local hospital, Malvo meets Lester Nygaard, who is waiting in line to receive treatment after Sam Hess broke his nose in a public altercation.
+While getting his injury checked out at the local hospital, Malvo meets Lester Nygaard, who is waiting to receive treatment after his nose was broken during a public altercation with Sam Hess.
 Lester tells Malvo about how Hess was his childhood bully.
 Lester makes a joke about killing Hess, and Malvo takes the suggestion seriously.
 He asks Lester for confirmation on whether he wants Hess dead or not, but Lester gives no answer.
 Lester's name is called and a nurse repeatedly urges Lester to move along, which makes him rise in annoyance and yell "yeah" which Malvo interprets as an approval.
 Later, Malvo murders Hess at a strip club by throwing a knife into the back of his head while Hess is in the middle of having sex with a stripper.

 When Lester hears of Hess's death (as his insurance company handled Hess's life insurance policy), he confronts Malvo in a coffee shop, where Malvo encourages him to take matters into his own hands.
 Later that night, after being aggravated by his wife, Lester murders her and calls Malvo for help.
-Lester plans to murder Malvo with his shotgun and blame his wife's death on Malvo once he arrives, but the local police chief, Vern Thurman, arrives first, seeking to question him about Hess's murder.
+Lester plans to murder Malvo with a shotgun when he arrives and blame his wife's death on him, but the local police chief, Vern Thurman, arrives first, seeking to question him about Hess's murder.
 As Vern is preparing to arrest Lester after noticing a blood trail that leads to his wife's corpse in the basement, Malvo appears and shoots Thurman twice, retreating downstairs and slipping out as Molly Solverson arrives on the scene.
 Malvo steals Lester's car and is later pulled over for speeding in Duluth, Minnesota, where he threatens Officer Gus Grimly, who lets him go out of fear.